Dharma Rain has many programs available to members in addition to the regularly scheduled zazen and services.

 DRZC members who have been actively involved in the Center for at least a year are eligible for residency.
 An interview process by the Residency Review Committee (which includes a board member, an abbot, and the Head of Residency) decides with the applicant whether this is appropriate for them and us at the time.

-Current residents – Full time: Genko, Jyoshin, Shin’yu, Shin’ei, Sarah, Sega, and Fujaku.
+Current residents – Full time: Genko, Jyoshin, Shin’yu, Shin’ei, Sarah, and Sega.

 Daoren means “person of the Way.”
 In Soto practice, “the Way” is always right before you, the way you are facing.